 How We Choose Our Partner?

-Understandably, we often look away from those people who do not fit our desired preferences.
+Understandably, we often look away from those people who do not fit our desired preferences, but seeking marriage counseling can sometimes assist bridge the gap in differences.
 The prospected candidates do not satisfy our yearning for complexity that we want to associate with love and relationship.
 Thus, we usually describe these individuals as “boring,” “unattractive,” and “not our type” However, there is a truth we meant by that.
 Our ideology is that we see these people who we turn down will unlikely make us feel loved.
 It will less likely create the same impact we often see with our parents’ relationship when we were kids.

 Nevertheless, there’s a realization that we need to consider as well.
 The perfection in our partner that we aim so much can also come from the opposite reflection of our parents.
 Meaning, when we often witness marital complications when we were kids, we automatically want to destroy the continuation of that unfortunate scenario.
 Love gets tangled with certain painful experiences.
 There’s the feeling of not being good enough.
 It goes with betrayal, jealousy, and abuse.
 There’s a sense that one cannot be fully vulnerable in front of the other.
 We often witness this kind of relationship with our parents.
 So as we grow older, we try our best to avoid experiencing the same.

 But some instances choosing a partner is merely a challenge we intend to give ourselves.
 We hang on to those complicated individuals because they provide the thrilling experience of pain, anxiety, agony, and rage at the same time.
 We always choose them to be in our lives because these complicated people give us satisfaction whenever we feel out of the ordinary.